nextcloud-releases/all-in-one/readme.md

 - It is known that the domain validation may not work correctly behind Cloudflare since Cloudflare might block the validation attempt.
 You can simply skip it in that case by following: https://github.com/nextcloud/all-in-one#how-to-skip-the-domain-validation
 - Make sure to [disable Cloudflares Rocket Loader feature](https://help.nextcloud.com/t/login-page-not-working-solved/149417/8) as otherwise Nextcloud's login prompt will not be shown.
 - Cloudflare only supports uploading files up to 100 MB in the free plan, if you try to upload bigger files you will get an error (413 - Payload Too Large) if no chunking is used (e.g. for public uploads in the web, or if chunks are configured to be bigger than 100 MB in the clients or the web).
 If you need to upload bigger files, you need to disable the proxy option in your DNS settings, or you must use another proxy than Cloudflare tunnels.
 Both options will disable Cloudflare DDoS protection.
+- If using Cloudflare Tunnel and the Nextcloud Desktop Client [Set Chunking on Nextcloud Desktop Client](https://github.com/nextcloud/desktop/issues/4271#issuecomment-1159578065)
 - Cloudflare only allows a max timeout of 100s for requests which is not configurable.
 This means that any server-side processing e.g. for assembling chunks for big files during upload that take longer than 100s will simply not work.
 See https://github.com/nextcloud/server/issues/19223.
 If you need to upload big files reliably, you need to disable the proxy option in your DNS settings, or you must use another proxy than Cloudflare tunnels.
 Both options will disable Cloudflare DDoS protection.
 - It is known that the in AIO included collabora (Nextcloud Office) does not work out of the box behind Cloudflare.
 To make it work, you need to add all [Cloudflare IP-ranges](https://www.cloudflare.com/ips/) to the wopi-allowlist in `https://yourdomain.com/settings/admin/richdocuments`
 - Cloudflare Proxy might block the Turnserver for Nextcloud Talk from working correctly.
 You might want to disable Cloudflare Proxy thus.
 See https://github.com/nextcloud/all-in-one/discussions/2463#discussioncomment-5779981